 When it comes to sponsorship, it’s not about quantity, it’s about quality.
 We understand the social media flex is to have a long list of sponsors in your Instagram posts, but no one looks at that list and it’s not helping those sponsors like you think it is.
 Instead of trying for 30 sponsors who you have almost no interaction with, try 5 or 7 sponsors that you have a legitimate opportunity to build a relationship with.
 Quality, not quantity.
 We’ll have much more on this in our next blog.

 Work towards building relationships with sponsors that you can have an impact on.
 Unless you’re Eli Tomac, Oakley probably won’t care if you’re “repping the brand.”
 They have global representation in a variety of mainstream sports, they’re not concerned with market share on a local or regional level and may not appreciate what you have to offer.
 But a smaller goggle brand that’s working to gain market share at the regional level will.
 Make a list of brands you want to build relationships with and try to understand the position each of those brands are in to see where you fit.
-You could be the rider that helps a business grow.
+You could be the rider that helps a small brand grow.

 Once you have a list of 5-7 brands you want to work with, do some research to see who manages their support program.
 If you want the best chance of getting a genuine response, send a personalized email to that person introducing yourself with your resume attached.
 That personalized approach will get a better response than a generic email sent to multiple brands at once.